 - The target star’s brightness is calculated relative to a set of reference stars (the ‘ensemble’) and its light curve plotted.
 This corrects for variations in brightness that are not due to the star itself.
 For example as a star rises we see it through less air and it will appear brighter (this is why the sun is hottest at mid-day).

-Reduction and photometry are done using the software package C-Munipack ver.
-2.1.7 running on linux (ver.
-1.1.27 running on Windows prior to March 2015).
+Reduction and photometry are done using the software package C-Munipack (currently ver.
+2.1.25) running on Ubuntu Linux (changed from Windows in March 2015).

 Raw flat frame images are bias subtracted then median combined to obtain a master flat frame.
 Sky flats from the dusk preceding, or dawn succeeding the observations are used where possible, otherwise the latest available master flat is used.
 The number of raw flat frames combined into master is usually about 100.